kedacore/keda-docs/content/docs/2.4/scalers/azure-storage-queue.md

 - `queueLength` - Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual number of messages in the queue is 30, the scaler scales to 3 pods. (default: 5)
 - `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string.
 - `accountName` - Name of the storage account that the queue belongs to.
+- `endpointSuffix` - Storage queue endpoint suffix of the cloud environment that the queue belongs to.
+Defaults to the Azure Public endpoint suffix: "queue.core.windows.net".

 ### Authentication Parameters